paulbreuler/SolutionPackager-PowerShell/README.md

 ## Usage

-Change PowerShell direcotry to repository directory containing the module and import the module.
+Change PowerShell directory to repository directory containing the module and import the module.
 Alternately pass the path to the import command.

 ```powershell
 Import-Module .\SolutionPackagerWrapper.psm1